cbracken/new-install/ubuntu_install.md

     sudo apt install xdg-utils

+### Install Dunst

+[Dunst][dunst_site] is a lightweight daemon for displaying notifications to be presented to the user over dbus.
+We'll also install the default Gnome icon theme and the notify-send command-line tool.

+    sudo apt install dunst
+    sudo apt install libnotify-bin
+    sudo apt install gnome-icon-theme

 ### Install Firefox

 Next, we'll install Firefox.
 Since we want to be able to decode media, we also